jon-fox/audio-classifier-tool/README.md

 this ami-092326650e967b14a is setup with nvidia drivers and docker

 this ami-02e30e25d601cac67 is pre configured with nvidia, docker, and the jusskipit app container ready on ami in stopped state

+# Updates for when working on Android App
+10/28 added a bunch of commits for jusskipit switch in podcast ui